 You may have tried stretching, resting, heat, ice, maybe even just pushing through it – but it doesn’t seem to be getting any better!

 If that’s happening to you, you’re not alone – we hear this type of thing all the time.
-In fact, Knee Pain is one of the most common problems that we see in our Seymour and Greensburg, Indiana physical medicine clinics.
+In fact, Knee Pain is one of the most common problems that we see in our Seymour, Indiana physical medicine clinic.

 When presented with invasive and expensive options, such as knee replacement surgery and continual use of pain medications, it seems like there are no good, nor long-term solutions for your pain relief.